-6 Unless the subcontractor is exempt from VAT,VAT is always included in the total, even when it's ETUC who has to pay it in case of reverse charge.
+&lt;sup>8 Unless the subcontractor is exempt from VAT, VAT is always included in the total, also in case it's ETUC who has to pay it in case of reverse charge.

-A committee will be formed comprising of 3 representatives of the ETUC.
-One or more members of this committee will initial the documents, confirming the date and time of each bid.
 The committee members will sign the report on the bids received, which will list the admissible bids and provide reasons for rejecting bids owing to their failure to comply with the stipulations of the tendering process.